OmarWebDev/OmarWebDev/README.md

 - I am a full-stack web developer with a passion for creating beautiful and functional websites.
 - I have a background in computer science and a passion for learning new technologies.
-- I am currently working as a full-stack web developer at [Merodev](https://merodev.com).
+- I am currently working as a full-stack web developer at [Mero Dev software Co.
+MDS](https://merodev.com).
 - I am a self-taught developer and I am always looking to learn new things.
 - How to reach me **omar.khaled@merodev.com**